 Most of the post production time is spent in a process called 'stitching'.
 We take the footage from the 360 camera and seamlessly combine all the information into a 'panorama' of the scene.
 The 360 video player then bends this footage around into a sphere, to allow the audience full control over where to look.

 The post production process for interactive video is a little more involved (and less linear) than normal editing.
 In pre production, we will have created a 'decision tree' that outlines all the possible branches that the video could take.
-In post production, it's all about populating that tree with the right scenes.
+In pre-production, it's all about populating that tree with the right scenes.
 Extra time needs to be taken to work out the transitions from one branch to the other to give the user a seamless experience.
-It's effectively tying several smaller videos together in to one larger video, making sure they all follow on from one another.
+It's effectively tying several smaller videos together into one larger video, making sure they all follow on from one another.

 Extra functionality can involve adding 'hotspots' - moments in the video where viewers can click a button to reveal more information, usually in the form of a text overlay.